Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-The same approach may be used in dogs that are toy-aggressive.
+The same approach may be used in dogs that are toy aggressive.
 Instead of taking a toy away to punish a growling dog, teach him the ''trade game."

 How the "Trade Game" Works

-- Tell your pooch to give up the toy, and, in exchange, you offer him a treat.
+- Tell your pooch to give up the toy, and, in exchange, offer him a treat.
 He will likely drop the toy for the item he wants more (food).

-- With time, your dog will trust you and you will trust him.
+- With time, your dog will trust you, and you will trust him.

 As safe as a dog may appear to be, never let children get near one that is eating, sleeping, or playing with a toy!
-Do not approach any dog unexpectedly and do not remove food from its mouth.
+Do not approach any dog unexpectedly, and do not remove food from its mouth.
 Practice caution!

 Why Does My Dog Growl at Me When He Is Eating?

-I am writing this article because I get several questions from people asking me how to train their dog to be less food-aggressive.
+I am writing this article because I get frequently get questions from people asking me how to train their dog to be less food-aggressive.
 Many of these e-mails, regrettably, give glimpses into the same incorrect training dynamics, and the owners always appear to be quite surprised when their dog is incapable of lowering his food guarding, no matter how hard they work on it.